cwmaloney/Elbert2/README.md

 # DRCF NOLF

-This moves the beams for DRCF NOLF.
+This moving ligths, washers, and building outltine pixels for DRCF NOLF.

 ## Setup